camunda/camunda-docs/docs/product-manuals/cloud-console/troubleshooting/common-pitfalls.md

 ---
 id: common-pitfalls
 title: Common Pitfalls
+description: "Let's take a closer look at common issues and resolutions."
 ---

-Let's take a closer look at common issues and resolutions.

 If you have a problem, you can always use the [feedback form](./feedback-and-support.md).